betiucia/btc-redemrp_menu_base/README.md

--This is public github btc-menu that can be used with VORP all credits go to :
+-This is public github btc-menu that can be used with VORP or RSG all credits go to :

 ## 3.Credits
 - https://github.com/ktos93